Three Science-Based Reasons Vacations Boost Productivity

 Sabine Sonnentag, professor of organizational psychology at the University of Mannheim in Germany, finds that the inability to detach from work comes with symptoms of burnout, which of course impact well-being and productivity.
 However, disengaging from work when you are not at work, she finds, makes us more resilient in the face of stress and more productive and engaged at work.
 Even a short weekend getaway can provide significant work-stress recovery, while longer trips away provide even more relief.

 After a vacation, 64 percent of people say that they are ”refreshed and excited to get back to my job.”
-It’s a win-win both for employees and organizations alike, especially given the fact that unused vacation costs U.S. business $224 billion per year.
+It’s a win-win both for employees and organizations alike, especially given the fact that unused vacation costs U.S. businesses $224 billion per year.

 3. A change of pace boosts creativity.
 Another professional advantage from taking time off is a boost in creativity.
 Across countries and industries, CEOs rate creativity as the #1 most important trait for all incoming employees.
 Yet researcher Kyung Hee Kim, author of The Creativity Challenge, has shown that we are facing a dramatic “creativity crisis,” with creativity scores dropping significantly in younger generations.
 Here again, more vacations and leisure may help.